razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 - The typography will scale in segments.
 Which means if `h1` at `1440px` is `40px`, then at `960px` it will become `32px` directly rather than going from `40px` ➡️ `38px` ➡️ `36px` ➡️ `34px` ➡️ `32px`.
 You can read more about it in our [Typography Scaling RFC](https://github.com/razorpay/blade/blob/master/rfcs/2021-01-05-typography-scaling.md)
 - The obvious question that might come to your mind is that what happens to the content after a breakpoint.
 For eg: after say `960px` the mobile typography scale would be picked up by the system but there are mobile devices who have resolutions ranging from `320px`, `480px`, `760px`, `960px` so won't the mobile typography scale look too small on say `760px` screen width device?
 Well, that's the reason we have kept the units of typography to be `rems` so it can adjust to these use cases based on resolutions, browsers font size, etc. This will also handle use cases for high resolution mobile screens for eg: iPhone 12.
 You can [read more about that in our RFC about units for layout and typography](https://github.com/razorpay/blade/blob/master/rfcs/2021-02-19-units-for-typography-and-layout.md#what-will-work-for-us)

-### On Consumer Developer Side
+### On Consumer Code Side

 Taking the [approaches discussed above](#what-would-work-for-us?)

-1. Components that can handle Responsiveness Internally
+**1. Components that can handle Responsiveness Internally**

     For this to work, on the consumer side nothing has to be done explicitly, as far as the consumers have wrapped their app inside `<BladeProvider><ConsumerApp></BladeProvider>`, the components which will handle responsiveness internally will automatically listen to the screen size changes and scale automatically based on the available space

-2. Components that can give some flexibility to handle Responsiveness to consumers
+**2. Components that can give some flexibility to handle Responsiveness to consumers**

-    Considering if we want to implement a layout similar to the below mockup
+    Consider, if we want to implement a layout similar to the below mockup
     <img alt="Adaptive Layout with flex direction" src="./images/responsive-adaptive-layout/adaptive-layout-with-flex-direction.png">

        <br/>